Bird: Dinosaurs and the origin of birds

 Based on fossil and biological evidence, most scientists accept that birds are a specialised subgroup of theropod dinosaurs and, more specifically, members of Maniraptora, a group of theropods which includes dromaeosaurids and oviraptorosaurs, among others.
 As scientists have discovered more theropods closely related to birds, the previously clear distinction between non-birds and birds has become blurred.
-Recent discoveries in the Liaoning Province of northeast China, which demonstrate many small theropod feathered dinosaurs, contribute to this ambiguity.
+By the 2000s, discoveries in the Liaoning Province of northeast China, which demonstrated many small theropod feathered dinosaurs, contributed to this ambiguity.

 The consensus view in contemporary palaeontology is that the flying theropods, or avialans, are the closest relatives of the deinonychosaurs, which include dromaeosaurids and troodontids.
 Together, these form a group called Paraves.
 Some basal members of Deinonychosauria, such as Microraptor, have features which may have enabled them to glide or fly.
 The most basal deinonychosaurs were very small.
 This evidence raises the possibility that the ancestor of all paravians may have been arboreal, have been able to glide, or both.
-Unlike Archaeopteryx and the non-avialan feathered dinosaurs, who primarily ate meat, recent studies suggest that the first avialans were omnivores.
+Unlike Archaeopteryx and the non-avialan feathered dinosaurs, who primarily ate meat, studies suggest that the first avialans were omnivores.

 The Late Jurassic Archaeopteryx is well known as one of the first transitional fossils to be found, and it provided support for the theory of evolution in the late 19th century.
 Archaeopteryx was the first fossil to display both clearly traditional reptilian characteristics—teeth, clawed fingers, and a long, lizard-like tail—as well as wings with flight feathers similar to those of modern birds.
 It is not considered a direct ancestor of birds, though it is possibly closely related to the true ancestor.